MikeyShechter/Papers/README.md

 They look at data samples across training epochs and split them into 3 catogries corresponding to 3 regions on their "data map":

-- instances whose true class probabilities fluctuate frequently during training (high variability), and are hence ambiguous for the model
+- **ambiguous** instances whose true class probabilities fluctuate frequently during training (high variability), and are hence ambiguous for the model
-- easy-to-learn instances that the model predicts correctly and consistently (high confidence, low variability)
+- **easy-to-learn** instances that the model predicts correctly and consistently (high confidence, low variability)
-- hard-to-learn instances with low confidence, low variability.
+- **hard-to-learn** instances with low confidence, low variability.

 Definitions: